picocms/Pico/content-sample/index.md

 (like images, downloads, etc.).
 We even deny access to your `content` directory by default.
 If you want to use some assets (e.g. a image) in one of your content files, you should create an `assets` folder in Pico's root directory and upload your assets there.
-You can then access them in your markdown using
+You can then access them in your Markdown using
 <code>&#37;base_url&#37;/assets/</code> for example:
 <code>!\[Image Title\](&#37;base_url&#37;/assets/image.png)</code>